 One of the simplest ways to enhance construction time management is through technology.
 Various tools and software can centralize project information, making it easier to access.
 Construction firms that invest in and implement technologies like ALICE benefit from sped-up collaboration and improved visibility, streamlining processing and communication.

 The best programs automate repetitive tasks, while allowing you to view, track, and manage assignments and their deadlines.
-Effective time management is supported by digital tools and systems, which allow team members to contribute and communicate information while monitoring project data and progress.
+Effective time management is supported by digital tools and systems, which allow team members to contribute and communicate information while monitoring construction project data and progress.

 To pick the best software for your construction firm, consider what elements would benefit your team the most.
 Is there, for example, a gap in your company’s communication strategy?
 There’s often a disconnect between operations staff and on-site workers, resulting in unrealistic expectations that can impact a project’s schedule.